Sertainty/Code_samples/Automated workflow samples/WorkflowDemoReadMe.txt

-The following files are used to demonstrate direct access to protected data.
-They utilize the SmartFile Script Engine; however, the behavior can be replicated using the native SmartFile API.
+The following files are used to demonstrate direct access to protected data (without unprotecting the full UXP file).
+They utilize the UXL Script Engine; however, the behavior can be replicated using the native UXP API.

 Workflow.data               - Sample data ... a file of transaction records that can be accessed by record #.
 Workflow.kcl                - Native KCL file used to create a UXP.